Struct RedisRateLimiter

 A service that executes quotas and checks for rate limits in a shared cache.

-Quotas handle tracking a project’s usage and respond whether or not a project has been configured to throttle incoming data if they go beyond the specified quota.
+Quotas handle tracking a project’s usage and respond whether a project has been configured to throttle incoming data if they go beyond the specified quota.

 Requires the redis feature.